 Can my business have a Gas, Food, Lodging or Camping Logo sign on the Interstate, Freeway or Expressway and have Tourist Oriented Directional (TOD) or Museums signs on the conventional state highway?

 No. If a Business qualifies for a Gas, Food, Lodging or Camping Logo Sign on the Interstate, Freeway, or Expressway, it does not qualify for a TOD or Museum sign on the conventional state highway.

-Gas, Food, Lodging, Camping Interstate Logo Sign Application: You may download the OTE Interstate Logo Application (PDF format) for the legend category gas, food, lodging, and camping and return it to our offices via email or by US mail.
+Gas, Food, Lodging, Camping Interstate Logo Sign Application: You may download a printable TIC Interstate Logo Application (PDF format) or an electronic Fillable TIC Interstate Logo Application (PDF format) for the legend category gas, food, lodging, and camping and return it to our offices via email or by US mail.

 Attraction Interstate Logo Sign Application: Download a PDF copy of the application for the legend category “Attraction” and follow the protocol for returning to our offices as stated in the category above.

 TIC Cover Letter for Attraction legend: Read the letter explaining this new separate Interstate Logo Attraction category in PDF format.

 Tourist Oriented Directional Application (TOD): Download a PDF copy of the popular TOD sign.

 TIC Cover Letter for TOD sign: Read the letter explaining the TOD in PDF format.

 Museum and Historic Site Application: Download a PDF copy of the Museum and Historic Site sign permit application.